-Nick has been with the tour company for several years.
+NICK PIERCE has been with the tour company for several years.
 He has given all of the regularly scheduled tours as well as having researched and written a tour about the Religious History of Salem.
 When he is not at the tour company he is teaching at an area high school.
 Nick specializes in teaching American History and Politics and offers special elective courses in African History and Comparative Government.
 A self proclaimed history nerd, Nick loves to give the General History Tour and the Witchcraft Walk more than any other tours.
 Having been giving ghost tours for six years, he has developed a healthy respect for the supernatural and does in fact believe.

-Witchcraft Trials, in Saltonstall (One man's stand against the Salem Witch Trials) at NECC and writing/producing/performing "Was Susannah North Martin a Witch?"
+Witchcraft Trials, in Saltonstall (One man's stand against the Salem Witch Trials) at NECC and writing - producing - performing "Was Susannah North Martin a Witch?"
 Previously she fell for the ghosts of Cape May, NJ as a summer tour guide and is pleased to share the stories of the Salem spirits now.
 When not on stage, set, or the streets of Salem, she can be found supporting and fundraising for local events in Amesbury, MA.